BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 useful if you're looking to complete the
 [I Like My Monsters Rare](http://borderlands.wikia.com/wiki/I_Like_My_Monsters_Rare) mission without having to do any extra farming.

+### Always Visible Urine

+Makes the skag urine during the Hammerlock DLC quest "Urine, You're Out" always visible and clickable, regardless of whether it's night or day.
+(So long as the quest is active, anyway.)
+No more wondering if you've missed the nighttime or not!

 ### BL2 Better Loot Mod